Your angry tweet about a typo was spelled perfectly and had impeccable grammar, but unfortunately you’re an idiot.

 Now, if one grasps all of this and can recognize that someone with a weakness or disability is their equal and should be allowed to grace the web with their presence, then why in the world would you shame someone for making a typo?

 If they really are so outraged, they can blame the editor.
 And if they’re honestly offended over a typo in someone’s personal recipe blog, they should probably stop using the Internet and start finding their zen.

-I know the difference between their, they’re, and there, but sometimes my hands process it differently on my keyboard, and no spellcheck will ever pick it up.
+I know the difference between their, they’re, and there, but sometimes I type too fast and even as an editor I make that mistake.
+No spellcheck will ever pick it up, either.
 I’ve spelled grammar as “grammer” four times so far in this post even though I know exactly how to spell it.
 When you write professionally, your hands are sometimes faster than your brain.
 When you blog several times a day, or even once a day, you’ll never be perfect.

 What’s especially awful about grammar nazis is that the worst ones don’t write for a living.
 The ones that do understand that typos happen, and that even people with English degrees from Harvard will make an error here and there, especially those without editors.
 Have you ever stared at something for hours and then tried to edit?

 To the grammar police: It would help if you told me what my error is.
 And, even masters struggle to get it right 😉 pic.twitter.com/cBsBBicufZ